 7. Dill & Cinnamon

-Dill also called (dillweed) mixed with cinnamon is another homemade substitute you can make.
-It has a flavour like star anise with sweet notes but it’s also citrusy and grassy in flavour.
+Dill mixed with cinnamon is another homemade substitute you can make.
+It has a flavour like star anise with sweet notes, but it’s also citrusy and grassy in flavour.

 Both ingredients are very easy to find and are common household ingredients.
-You can buy dill either fresh or dried with dried dill seeds being more pungent in flavour.
+I prefer using dried dill seeds to fresh dill as they’re more pungent in flavour.

 8. Fennel Seeds & Szechuan Peppercorns

-Fennel seeds are fragrant, citrusy, warm and a slightly sweet in flavour.
+Fennel seeds are fragrant, citrusy, warm and are slightly sweet in flavour.
 Szechuan peppercorns are dried berries from a type of ash tree and is indigenous to China.

-Fennel seeds are easy to buy in supermarkets and so is Szechuan peppercorns, however Szechuan peppercorns are quite expensive in-comparison to other spices.
+Fennel seeds are easy to buy in supermarkets and so are Szechuan peppercorns, however I’ve noticed that Szechuan peppercorns are quite expensive in-comparison to other spices.

 Avoid adding too much Szechuan peppercorns otherwise it can make the dish quite mouth-numbing.